 This chapter is relevant to Section G1(i) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the normal pressure and flow patterns (including velocity profiles) of the cardiac cycle".
-With minimal use of the imagination, one can guess that this curriculum element basically means "become intimately familiar with every element of a Wiggers diagram".
+Or, it might be more relevant to Section G2(iv), "correlate the mechanical events of the cardiac cycle with the physical, electrical and ionic events".
+With minimal use of the imagination, one can guess that these curriculum elements basically means "become intimately familiar with every element of a Wiggers diagram".
 There are two past paper questions which support this view, Question 12 from the first paper of 2018 and Question 21 from the first paper of 2011 which both asked the candidate to "briefly describe the cardiac events that occur during ventricular diastole".
 Though the examiner comments are very limited (three lines for Question 12), from their content one can establish that a systematic approach to learning about the cardiac cycle would have outfitted the trainees with enough knowledge and structure to pass this question (where only 21% and 8% did, respectively in 2018 and 2011.)
-Additionally, Question 1 from the first paper of 2009 asked us to specifically "relate the surface ECG to the events of the cardiac cycle".
+Additionally:

 So, what happens in the cardiac cycle, in a nutshell?
 Literally one thousand things.
 The college examiners (in 2011, when they still cared) suggest that "one possible way to answer this question is to ... to split the events up for description into mechanical events, ECG events and electrical/ionic events."
 That's actually really good advice.
 This chapter will make an attempt to do exactly this, in case it is of any use.

 - The beginning of this phase corresponds with the peak of the R wave

 - This corresponds to Phase 0 (rapid sodium influx) of the ventricular myocyte action potential